ronnyml/snowplow-wiki/MailChimp-webhook-setup.md

 <a name="overview" />
 ## 1. Overview

-This webhook integration lets you track completed telephone calls logged by [Mailchimp] [mailchimp-website].
+This webhook integration lets you track a variety of events logged by [Mailchimp] [mailchimp-website].

 For the technical implementation, see [[Mailchimp webhook adapter]].